Independent politician: Philippines

 Ferdinand Marcos declared martial law in 1972, dissolved Congress, and promulgated a new constitution that led to the 1978 Philippine parliamentary election, where one independent won, independents also won in 1984.
 Marcos was overthrown after the 1986 People Power Revolution after he allegedly cheated in the 1986 Philippine presidential election.
 Corazon Aquino succeeded Marcos, and promulgated a new constitution that ushered in a multi-party system.
 Here, parties are not able to present full 12-person slates in Senate elections, thus necessitating inter-party cooperation, that included independents.
-The 1995 Philippine Senate election saw two independents winning: Juan Ponce Enrile (who later ran and lost the 1998 Philippine presidential election as independent) and Gregorio Honasan, who both teamed up to stage coups during the Aquino presidency.
+The 1995 Philippine Senate election saw two independents winning: Juan Ponce Enrile (who later ran and lost the 1998 Philippine presidential election as an independent) and Gregorio Honasan, who both teamed up to stage coups during the Aquino presidency.
 The 2001 EDSA Revolution increased the number of major candidates running as independents, with broadcaster Noli de Castro topping the Senate election.
 He was a guest candidate of the opposition Pwersa ng Masa coalition but he never joined their campaign rallies.
 In 2004, he ran as vice president as a guest candidate of the administration K-4 coalition and won with just under majority of the vote.

 In the local level, former priest Eddie Panlilio was elected as governor of Pampanga in 2007, defeating two administration candidates.
 When Panlilio eventually transferred to the Liberal Party in time for the 2010 election, it was ruled that he was beaten in the 2007 election; in 2010, he was defeated.

 In the 2010 House of Representatives elections, seven independents were elected, although all but two joined a political party after the elections.
 Independents can only run in district elections, and cannot participate in party-list elections as independents.

-In contesting elections, independent candidates, while can spend as much as those with parties can under the law, they aren't able to tap in spending from a political party that nominated them.
+In contesting elections, independent candidates can spend as much as those with parties can under the law, but they are not able to tap in spending from a political party that nominated them.

 Independent candidates are different from nonpartisan politicians; the former are elected in openly partisan elections, while the latter participate in nonpartisan elections such as barangay elections.
 Local legislatures may find itself with independent and nonpartisan members.

+Qatar

+In Qatar, political parties are banned by law.
+All elected officials are independent.